tejaswini972/MCW-Security-baseline-on-Azure/Whiteboard design session/WDS trainer guide - Security baseline on Azure.md

 1. Web Tier

     a.
 The topology deploys independent Azure VMs for their corporate website and their external data collection website.
-Alternately, an Azure Web App could be used to host the data collection web site, but not the corporate website (because Azure Web Apps does not offer any configuration that provides private, virtual network only endpoints---at least until App Service Environments leave preview).
+Alternately, an Azure Web App could be used to host the data collection web site, but not the corporate website (because Azure Web Apps does not offer any configuration that provides private, virtual network only endpoints, at least until App Service Environments leave preview).
 Cloud Services were ruled out so that Contoso could avoid changes to their development and deployment experience, making the migration more direct via a lift and shift effort.

     b.
 Access to the corporate website is restricted to within the virtual network, as no public endpoint is exposed.
 Access to the public website is possible, as a public endpoint listening for TLS connection on port 443 is exposed via the Azure load balancer, and similarly, the VM itself has a firewall rule allowing TCP connections on port 443.
 TLS needs to be properly configured, with the appropriate certificates installed and setup with IIS on each VM.